sree-revoori/Neural-PDEs/README.md

 # Neural-PDEs

-This is a short numerical analysis project written in Julia, a
+This is a short numerical analysis project written in Julia, a powerful mathematical computing language.